 Black women must uphold the outdated values associated with a woman’s character – ‘modest’ in speech and ‘reserved’ in manner, whilst also battling the stereotypes coupled with being black- ‘loud’ and ‘angry.’
 As a young African British, I cannot recall the number of times I have been told I was too loud when I was not or deemed too emotional when I was simply expressing my irritation.

 So why is it women, especially black women, face this problem?
 Why are black women considered aggressive rather than just expressive, or their assertive nature is mistaken for bullying?
 A study on women of color in STEM fields discovered that about 50% of women recounted how they faced repercussions when they expressed anger at work, with 54.2% of the black women reporting facing backlash for being too assertive.

 A microbiologist recalled how she was checked by her colleagues for doing her job, she noted, ‘I’m calm.
 I don’t raise my voice…because if I were assertive as some Caucasian colleagues that are male, I would be called a mad black woman.’
 Of course, this treatment does not extend to the men.

 Such treatment invalidates the black woman’s voice and opinion.
-I think it’s vital that we step up and reclaim our emotions, we have the right to be enraged.
+I think it’s vital that we step up and reclaim our emotions.
+We have the right to be enraged.
 We are the only group of people whose emotions are constantly policed, and it is not healthy for the mind to suppress anger.
 These stereotypes are not the default characteristics associated with every black woman, so, therefore, have some common-sense people!
-Black women should not have to comprise their emotions to avoid appearing hostile.
+Black women should not have to compromise their emotions to avoid appearing hostile.
 Black women may appear strong and resilient, but just like everyone else, we hurt too.